 - Eat foods low in fat (a max of 30 grams of fat a day)

-- Eat foods high in “lean” protein like chicken, fish, lean cut beef, etc…
+- Eat foods high in “lean” protein like beans, chicken, fish, lean cut beef, etc…

-- Eat foods that are high in antioxidants like berries, oranges, limes, and broccoli
+- Eat foods that are high in antioxidants like berries, oranges, and broccoli

-- Eat Omega-3 fatty acids like Salmon, flaxseed, walnuts, etc…
+- When you do eat fat, pick foods high in Omega-3 fatty acids like Salmon, flaxseed, walnuts, etc…

 - Try and drink anywhere from 6-8 glasses of water daily